jaspector

 Monday through Friday, 8:00 AM to 4:15 PM

-Typical inspection sequence: Foundation/footing, framing, insulation/energy, plumbing rough-in, electrical rough-in, mechanical, final inspection, Certificate of Occupancy.
+Typical sequence: Foundation/footing, framing, insulation/energy, plumbing rough-in, electrical rough-in, mechanical, final inspection, Certificate of Occupancy.

 All new construction of residential and commercial structures; structural alterations; additions; demolitions; change of occupancy.

-Typical processing time is Not formally published; routine residential permits typically within a few business days to two weeks..
+Building permit processing times in Bangor, ME typically run Not formally published; routine residential permits typically within a few business days to two weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bangor, ME.
 The following work is generally exempt: Minor repairs that do not affect structural integrity or life safety systems; Cosmetic interior work (painting, flooring, trim) that does not involve structural changes; Ordinary maintenance and repair.
 Note: Contact office to confirm exemption status for specific projects.
+When in doubt, confirm with the local building department before starting work.